munckymagik/rubykb/README.md

 # My Ruby Knowledge Base

-This repo contains a collection of Rspec examples that demonstrate how various parts of the Ruby language and ecosystem work.
+My personal notebook of examples demonstrating the features of the Ruby language, made in the form of Rspec specifications.

 It is really just a reference for me, it is not intended to be a thorough spec (for that see http://rubyspec.org/).

+As and when I experiment with any particular feature, this repo will provide me a place to capture what I learn.